Noson® Nasal Dilator

 Now we offer our latest development to the global market in order to help humanity.

-The intranasal silicone pads spread the nostrils without touching the sensitive nasal septum, eliminating the increased secretion flow that occurs with other nasal dilators.
-This non-invasive device can be taken anywhere and worn within seconds, eliminating the need to stick nasal strips to your nose.
-These adhesive strips are neither ecological nor do they hold up properly during heavy sweating.
+The intranasal silicone pads spread the nostrils without touching the sensitive nasal septum.
+This means that there is no increased secretion flow as with other nasal dilators.
+The compact lifestyle product can be taken anywhere and used within seconds.
+You no longer need to tape your nose with nose strips.
+These adhesive strips are neither ecological nor do they hold properly during heavy sweating.

 Noson® improves nasal breathing and prevents dehydration in the throat